monk-afk/SquareOne/mod_tips.md

 The command to view your exp stats, or of another player is `/exp`.
 You will see a stats page with these metrics:

-`Time` In minutes, is recorded between login and logout

-Acts: Actions, Total records which count towards exp gain

-Expn: Experience, is your exp. calculated from actions / time = exp
+`Exp` Experience, is your exp.

-Level: Is your level progress, the plan is to show the integer in player chat rank
+`Level` Is your level of exp.

-Luck: Variable value which will be used to determine outcome from random events
+`Luck` Variable which will be used to determine outcome from random events.

-Frte: Fortune, this is a metric which increases like the Level stat, and may be used to determine stuff like "getting better items from node drops" or stuff like that
+`Fortune` Used to determine the output of your luck.

+Luck and Fortune sometimes work together.
+To give an example; when a player dies, they won't lose exp if they are lucky.
+If they are not lucky, and exp is deducted, their Fortune stat will determine how much exp they lose.

 ___